Lorn

 AreaSearch analysis reveals Lorn significantly outperforming the majority of regions assessed nationwide

-As of September 2025801 residents are employed while the unemployment rate is 1.9% lower than Rest of NSW's rate of 3.8%.
-Workforce participation in Lorn is high at 66.1%, compared to Rest of NSW's 56.4%.
-Key employment industries include health care & social assistance, education & training, and construction.
-Notably, the area specializes in education & training with an employment share 1.5 times the regional level.
+Workforce participation stood at 63.8%, slightly higher than Rest of NSW's 61.5%.
+Census responses indicated that 24.5% of residents worked from home, potentially influenced by Covid-19 lockdowns.
+Key employment industries included health care & social assistance, education & training, and construction.
+Notably, the area had a strong specialization in education & training, with an employment share 1.5 times the regional level.

-Conversely, agriculture, forestry & fishing has lower representation at 1.9% compared to the regional average of 5.3%.
-Between September 2024 and September 2025, Lorn's labour force decreased by 2.2% while employment declined by 2.3%, leading to a rise in unemployment by 0.3 percentage points.
-Comparatively, Rest of NSW had an employment decline of 0.5%, labour force decline of 0.1%, and unemployment rose by 0.4 percentage points.
-State-wide, as of 25-November-25, NSW's employment contracted by 0.03% with an unemployment rate of 3.9%.
-Nationally, the unemployment rate was 4.3%.
-Jobs and Skills Australia forecasts national employment growth at 6.6% over five years and 13.7% over ten years.
-Applying these projections to Lorn's employment mix suggests local employment should increase by 6.6% over five years and 13.8% over ten years, though this is a simple extrapolation for illustrative purposes only.
+Conversely, agriculture, forestry & fishing showed lower representation at 1.9% compared to the regional average of 5.3%.
+Between September 2024 and September 2025, Lorn's labour force decreased by 2.3%, while employment declined by 2.6%, leading to a 0.3 percentage point rise in unemployment.
+In contrast, Rest of NSW saw an employment decline of 0.5% and a labour force decrease of 0.1%, with unemployment rising by 0.4 percentage points during the same period.
+Jobs and Skills Australia's national employment forecasts from May-25 project that national employment will expand by 6.6% over five years and 13.7% over ten years.
+Applying these projections to Lorn's employment mix suggests local employment should increase by 6.6% over five years and 13.8% over ten years, although these are simple weighting extrapolations for illustrative purposes only and do not account for localized population projections.

 Frequently Asked Questions - Employment